Certora/Documentation/docs/ref-manual/cvl/invariants.md

-The techniques used in these three examples can be used to demonstrate that it is always logically sound to add a `requireInvariant` to a `preserved` block, even for complicated interdependent invariants.
+The techniques used in these three examples can be used to demonstrate that it is always logically sound to add a `requireInvariant` to a `preserved` block, even for complicated interdependent invariants (as long as the required invariants have been verified).